 A fellowship for the study of the public history of slavery is available for students in the program who are interested in working in museums and other cultural institutions on issues related to the history and legacy of slavery.
 Recipients of the fellowship for the study of the public history of slavery receive an award that covers tuition, stipend, and fees for the two years it takes to complete the M.A. in public humanities.
-Fellowship recipients are be selected based on relevant experience in museums and cultural institutions and academic coursework on related topics.
+Fellowship recipients are selected based on relevant experience in museums and cultural institutions and academic coursework on related topics.
 Please visit the website for more information about the study of the public history of slavery fellowship.

-The M.A. program in public humanities participates in City Year's give a year Partnership.
+The M.A. program in public humanities participates in City Year's University Partnership.
 City Year corps members, alumni and current/former staff who are accepted to the public humanities M.A. program are eligible for financial assistance, including a waiver that covers their application.
 For more information, visit City Year.

 Admission requirements: A writing sample of up to 20 pages in your area of interest, a resume, and a three to five page personal statement are required.
 Writing samples can include both academic and popular writing.
 Applicants who would like to be considered for the fellowship for the study of the public history of slavery should submit a personal statement that outlines their experience and interest in this area of work.
 Three letters of recommendation are also required.
 Visit the Frequently Asked Questions page.

 GRE General: Recommended